 The purpose of this blog is to highlight 5 common injuries we see in the clinic.
-Coincidentally, these injuries are also amongst the most common sporting injuries in Australia according to Sports Medicine Australia.
+Coincidentally, these injuries are also among the most common sporting injuries in Australia according to Sports Medicine Australia.

 Sprains are defined as tears to ligaments connecting the bones of a joint together.
-Sprains to the ankle are amongst the most common sporting injuries.
+Sprains to the ankle are among the most common sporting injuries.
 These are particularly common in jumping and landing sports such as basketball and volleyball.

 A sprain in the ATFL (Anterior talofibular ligament) is regularly seen in the clinic.
 This is the classic inward rolling of the foot leading to pain (and sometimes swelling and bruising) on the outside of the ankle joint.

 Strains are defined as tears to muscles or contractile tissue including tendons.
 Calf strains are among the most common strains from sporting injuries.

 These generally occur in sports involving quick sprints from stationary positions or from changing directions.
 These can include sports like tennis and squash.